 Change text at P193 L33 as follow

 If the block ack agreement is between a pair of EDMG STAs, the memory occupied by the frames shall not exceed the values computed in Table 38 and in Table 39.
-The actual RBUFCAP value is delivered by the EDMG Flow Control Extension Configuration element in the ADDBA Response frame or the RBUFCAP update of other TIDs as indicated in TID Grouping field of the Recipient Memory Configuration sublement, whichever comes later.
+The actual RBUFCAP value is delivered by EDMG compressed Block Ack, EDMG multi-TID Block Ack, EDMG Flow Control Extension Configuration element in the ADDBA Response frame or the RBUFCAP update of other TIDs as indicated in TID Grouping field of the Recipient Memory Configuration sublement, whichever comes later.
 If the ADDBA Response frame does not contain an EDMG Flow Control Extension Configuration element, the relevant originator parameters shall be considered as receiving an RBUFCAP with value Receiver Buffer Empty (9.3.1.8.7).